MEGA MAN BATTLE CHIP CHALLENGE

 Difficulty: 2 (easy)

 I honestly can’t give this one a high difficulty rating, since success is so much based on random luck.
-It’s easy to lose, but it’s also pretty effortless to win, unless you set up a really shabby Program Deck.
+It’s easy to lose, but it’s also pretty effortless to win if you set up a halfway decent Program Deck.

 Replay Value: 3